Skip to main content

 How Does Link Noise Work?

 Link Noise occurs for a variety of reasons.
-We've listed some of the common causes below:
+Some common causes are listed below:

-• This is commonly caused by a stray strand making contact on a phoenix connector.
+• A short has occurred between the 1 or 2 wires with either the 3 or 4 wires.
+This is commonly caused by a stray strand making contact with a phoenix connector.

 1. Open Terminal by going to Tools > Terminal